TrueNobility303/DREAM/README.md

 # DREAM

-[AISTATS2024] An Efficient Stochastic Algorithm for Decentralized Nonconvex-Strongly-Concave Minimax Optimization.

 The code is based on MPI whose installation can be done followed by this guide at https://ireneli.eu/2016/02/15/installation/.

 Run the code with